 What happens to my visa if our relationship ends during the application?

-If your relationship genuinely ends while a partnership application is being decided, that application can no longer succeed, because a current genuine and stable relationship is the foundation of the visa.
-You are also expected to tell Immigration New Zealand if your circumstances change, as your application is assessed on the basis that the relationship is ongoing.
+If your relationship genuinely ends while the application is being decided, it can no longer succeed, a current genuine and stable relationship is the foundation of the visa.
+You are also expected to tell Immigration New Zealand if your circumstances change.

-If you already hold a partnership-based visa and the relationship ends, you no longer meet the conditions of that visa.
-It will not usually be cancelled automatically overnight, but you will need to look at your options - whether another visa category fits, or whether you need to make arrangements to leave.
-There can be limited exceptions, for example in situations involving family violence, which have their own special provisions.
+If you already hold a partnership-based visa and the relationship ends, you no longer meet its conditions.
+It is not usually cancelled overnight, but you will need to consider your options, whether another visa category fits, or whether you need to make arrangements to leave.
+Limited exceptions exist, for example in cases of family violence, which have their own special provisions.

 Answered by Michael Yoon, Immigration Lawyer, MyLaw.